outscale-dev/npyscreen/docs/source/application-objects.rst

 .. py:method:: NPSAppManaged._internal_while_waiting

-	This method is for internal use by npyscreen.
+	This method is for internal use by oscscreen.

 .. py:method:: NPSAppManaged.switchForm(formid)